The Asian Hornet

 They account for about 80% of all pollination and support more than a third of our global food production.
 Each bee visits up to 5,000 flowers a day, contributing to the production of fruits, vegetables, nuts, and seeds — while producing barely 1/12 of a teaspoon of honey in its entire lifetime.

-But this essential work is increasingly coming under pressure.
+But this essential work is coming under increasing pressure.

 The presence of the Asian hornet causes 'foraging paralysis', causing bees to retreat into their hive and stop collecting nectar and pollen — with serious consequences for their survival in winter.
 Additionally, one Asian hornet can catch and eat up to 50 bees per day.
-One nest is estimated to destroy 45,000 honeybees — resulting in up to 225 million lost pollination moments per day.
+One nest is estimated to destroy 45,000 honeybees — equivalent to up to 225 million lost pollination moments per day.

 Multiply this by thousands of nests, and the impact becomes enormous — with direct consequences for biodiversity, agriculture, and food security.